 Effective June 1, 2013, the Chapel extended wedding eligibility to current members of the Board of Trustees and to faculty and staff who retired from Duke after fifteen or more years of continuous service to the university, and to their children and grandchildren.

 We would be eternally grateful if you could make an exception, just this once...?

 Although Duke Chapel is a special place for many people outside the university community, the Chapel regrets that it cannot make exceptions to its eligibility policies.

-Can I get married on a Friday?
+Can I get married on a Friday or Sunday?

 For more information on scheduling, please see page 4 of the policies manual.

 Do I need to sign up in person?

 We are not doing in-person wedding sign-ups until further notice.
 Please see the answer above.